The Smoking Epidemic

 Gum disease always starts with bacteria.
 In an unhealthy mouth, bacteria builds up both on the teeth and below the gums.
 Over time, pockets of germs below the gums can eat away at the soft tissues of the gums and even the underlying bones.
 This is known as periodontitis, which is an advanced form of gingivitis that results in permanent dental harm.
 Worse, a periodontal disease often precludes patients from receiving rehabilitative dental implants since the underlying bone is too weak and damaged for implants.

-5 Dental Health Reasons to Quit Smoking
+5 Reasons To Quit Smoking

 Discoloration, gum recession, and other noticeable forms of oral distress often result in a smile that long-term smokers are embarrassed to show others.